mongodb-partners/maap-framework/docs/maap-docs/docs/partners/anthropic.md

 Provided below are the instructions on how to procure the right values for building your MAAP framework.

 - ##### Model Name
-  You can pick any model from the [updated list](https://docs.anthropic.com/en/docs/about-claude/models#model-names) given in Antropic documents.
+  You can pick any model from the [updated list](https://docs.anthropic.com/en/docs/about-claude/models#model-names) given in Anthropic documents.

 - ##### API Key